 If we find the earlier references, then we will get Refs.~\cite{G_thermo_1,G_thermo_2,G_thermo_3}, where graphene thermodynamics in the presence of magnetic field are studied.
 The correction term with non-interacting thermodynamics results is addressed in Refs~\cite{G_thermo_4,G_thermo_5}.
-In this regard, the present work is only focused on non-interacting thermodynamics as well as no external magnetic field is considered.
+In this regard, the present work is only focused on non-interacting thermodynamics in absence of any external magnetic field.
 So, a straightforward statistical mechanical calculation will provide the information on graphene thermodynamics, which is basically addressed here, but we have stressed the comparison of thermodynamics for the graphene case to the other cases like NR and UR cases.
 Also, the transition of thermodynamics for those cases from 3 dimensions (3D) to 2 dimensions (2D) is documented.
-We have expressed our thermodynamical quantities like pressure $P$, energy density $\ep$, specific heat $c_V$, number density $n$ as functions of $T$ and $\mu$ in terms of Fermi integral function \be f_\nu (A)=\frac{1}{\Gamma (\nu)}\int_0^\infty \frac{x^{\nu-1}}{A^{-1} e^x+1} dx ~({\rm with}~A=e^{\mu/k_BT})~. \ee After getting the general expressions of thermodynamics for all cases, we have explored their $\mu/T\gg 1$ limits by using Sommerfeld expansion and $\mu/T\ll 1$ or $\mu\rightarrow 0$ limits in terms of Riemann zeta function \be \zeta_\nu =\frac{1}{\Gamma (\nu)}\int_0^\infty \frac{x^{\nu-1}}{e^x-1} dx ~. \ee Through these comparative studies on thermodynamics, we want to zoom in on the fact that electrons of graphene system behave as neither non-relativistic nor relativistic cases, which is well known but sometimes misguided by the terminology - relativistic description of graphene.
+We have expressed our thermodynamical quantities like pressure ($P$), energy density ($\ep$), specific heat ($C_v$), number density ($n$) as functions of $T$ and $\mu$ in terms of Fermi integral function \be f_\nu (A)=\frac{1}{\Gamma (\nu)}\int_0^\infty \frac{x^{\nu-1}}{A^{-1} e^x+1} dx ~, \ee where $A=e^{\mu/k_BT}$.
+After getting the general expressions of thermodynamics for all cases, we have explored their $\mu/T\gg 1$ limits by using Sommerfeld expansion and $\mu/T\ll 1$ or $\mu\rightarrow 0$ limits in terms of Riemann zeta function \be \zeta_\nu =\frac{1}{\Gamma (\nu)}\int_0^\infty \frac{x^{\nu-1}}{e^x-1} dx ~. \ee Through these comparative studies on thermodynamics, we want to zoom in on the fact that electrons of graphene system behave as neither non-relativistic nor relativistic cases, which is well known but sometimes misguided by the terminology - relativistic description of graphene.
 The present work demonstrates analytically as well as numerically the differences of graphene (G) case from NR and UR cases via different thermodynamical quantities.
-In parallel, it also shows that for some particular thermodynamical relations connected with the equation of state, G, and UR cases are hard to differentiate.
+In parallel, it also shows that G and UR cases are hard to differentiate for some particular thermodynamical relations, connected with equation of state and equipartition law.
 It means that those thermodynamical outcomes may misguide us to think that electrons in graphene follow a relativistic description.
 This agenda is projected in this article with the organization - first formalism part in Sec.~(\ref{sec:Form}), then numerical results part in Sec.~(\ref{sec:Res}) and at the end, summary part in Sec.~(\ref{sec:Sum}).